 8. Tsavo East and Tsavo West National Parks, Kenya

 Opened in April 1948, Tsavo East and Tsavo West National Parks together make up one of the largest protected areas in Africa.
-Tsavo East comprises vast generally flat plains, while Tsavo West is more swampy and mountainous.
+Tsavo East comprises vast, generally flat plains, while Tsavo West is more swampy and mountainous.
 Both parks are home to the Big Five (lion, leopard, elephant, buffalo, and rhino) and numerous other species, but Tsavo West is famous for its rhino population.

 The Ngulia Rhino Sanctuary, established in 1986, is a fenced stronghold run by the Tsavo Trust that works towards the recovery and breeding of black rhinos.
 Accommodations in Tsavo include upmarket lodges and tented camps.
-Budget options are available in Mtito Andei and Voi, and there are several camping sites as well.

 9. Addo Elephant National Park, South Africa

 Established in 1931, the Addo Elephant National Park is a renowned wildlife conservation park located near Gqeberha (Port Elizabeth).
-It’s particularly renowned for its large population of elephants, as well as the ‘Big Seven’.
-These consist of the traditional ‘Big Five’ (lions, leopards, elephants, buffalo, and rhinos), but these heavy-weights are now joined by two marine heavy hitters – the southern right whale and the great white shark!
+It’s particularly renowned for its large population of elephants, as well as the Big Seven.
+These consist of the traditional Big Five as well as the southern right whale and great white shark!

-The coastal area of Addo stretches includes the ecologically important Alexandria Dunefield.
+The coastal area of Addo includes the ecologically important Alexandria Dunefield.
 Bird Island and St. Croix Islands in Algoa Bay are also part of Addo and they are important breeding places for Cape gannets and African penguins.

 10. South Luangwa National Park, Zambia